camunda/camunda-docs-manual/content/reference/rest/history/activity-instance/get-activity-instance.md

 ---

-Retrieves a single historic activity instance according to the `HistoricActivityInstance` interface in the engine.
+Retrieves a historic activity instance by id, according to the `HistoricActivityInstance` interface in the engine.